Tuxedo Junction (music venue)

 Tuxedo Junction was a 600-capacity live music venue located at 2 Ives Street in Danbury, Connecticut.
 Ron and Rick Jowdy founded the club in 1985, and sold it in 1998 to Michael Roviello and Al Caccamo, who closed it in 2013.
-Tuxedo Junction hosted many big-name acts such as Joan Jett, Stephen Stills,311, Kansas, 38 Special, Blue Öyster Cult, Dark Star Orchestra, Mercyful Fate and Oasis.
+Tuxedo Junction hosted many big-name acts such as Joan Jett, Taylor Dayne, Stephen Stills, 311, Kansas, 38 Special, Blue Öyster Cult, Dark Star Orchestra, Mercyful Fate and Oasis.